SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-11-15-introduction-to-apache-pinot.markdown

 ### Server

 Servers host (store) the data segments and serve queries based on the data they host.
+Pinot servers consume data directly from the Kafka topic.
+They are also indexing the data as they ingest it, and they serve queries on the data that they have.

 There are two types of servers: